SinaElahimanesh/Literature-Review-SAT/literature-review.md

-# Literature Review on Video Accessibility
+# Literature Review on Self-Attachment Therapy

-This list contains a collection of papers investigating video accessibility.
+This list contains a collection of papers investigating Self-Attachment Therapy.

 ## Table of Contents
 - [Video Accessibility Challenges](#Video-Accessibility-Challenges)